wernerjoss/grav-plugin-fullcalendar/README.md

 showlegend: false   # set to true to show calendar File Name(s) as Legend below grid
 locale: en  # use your own locale here, e.g. de
 weekNumbers: false  # set to true to show Week Numbers
+cors_api_url: https://cors-anywhere.herokuapp.com/  # this is the default value, change if you like to use another

 ```